flowchain/devify-server/README.md

 ![](http://res.cloudinary.com/jollen/image/upload/h_110/v1455862763/devify-logo_rh63vl.png)

-A fast way to write IoT application server code running on devices.
+A fast and simple way to write isomorphic Web of Things application servers in the Iot.

 # devify-server